Alex Call Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.
+- The Angels pitching staff is 12th in the league with a collective nine strikeouts per nine innings.

-- The Angels' 4.05 team ERA ranks 11th among all league pitching staffs.
+- The Angels' 4.05 team ERA ranks 11th among all MLB pitching staffs.

-- The Angels rank 14th in baseball in home runs allowed (10 total, 1.1 per game).
+- Angels pitchers combine to allow 10 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- Suarez (0-1) gets the start for the Angels, his second of the season.
+- Ohtani (1-0) makes the start for the Angels, his third of the season.

-- The lefty last appeared on Wednesday against the Seattle Mariners, when he tossed 4 1/3 innings, allowing six earned runs while giving up eight hits.
+- In his last appearance -- in relief on Tuesday -- the right-hander tossed 2/3 innings against the Washington Nationals while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.